 At Spring Budget 2021, it was announced that the lifetime allowance will be maintained at £1,073,100 until 5 April 2026.
+No further announcements were made at the Autumn Statement 2022.

 Aggregate contributions made by employers and employees to a money purchase (defined contribution) registered pension scheme attract an annual allowance charge to the extent they exceed the annual allowance for the tax year in which the pension input period ends, augmented by any brought forward unused relief from the previous three years.
 No charge arises where the member dies in the year or is medically assessed as unable to work ever again.